 I thought it would be helpful to put something a little more comprehensive together for digital publishers and website owners that seriously want to know if they can generate 100% of their revenue from banner ads (aka displays ads, programmatic ads, native ads, etc.).

-I watch thousands of publishers earn 100% of their revenue from ads every day, and I’ve seen all types and kinds of operations doing it.
+I watch thousands of publishers earn 100% of their revenue from the ads on website traffic every day, and I’ve seen all types and kinds of operations doing it.
 Below, I’ll share what these websites all have in common, what strategies work the best, and how I recommend websites approach this kind of business strategy…

 Continue reading “How To Monetize A Website Using Only Banner Ads”